saomyaraj/saomyaraj/README.md

 I'm a Computer Science undergrad
 ---------------------------------

-I like working on Neural Nets and Robotics.
+I like working on neural nets and robotics.

 ### Socials